Hidden column mechanism of the data transmission service

 );

-• For data migration between Oracle tenants of OceanBase Database, the data transmission service will automatically add hidden columns to the CREATE TABLE statement.
+• When you migrate or synchronize data between Oracle tenants of OceanBase Database, the data transmission service will automatically add hidden columns to the CREATE TABLE statement if you have selected Yes for Add hidden columns for tables without non-null unique keys in the Advanced Options section on the Migration Options or Synchronization Options page.

 // Versions earlier than Oracle Database 12c